RBC Life Insurance Review 2026

 Assumption Life’s flagship term life insurance product is ideal for those with increasing insurance needs.

-• Choose between 10, 15, 20, 25, 30, and 35 years of coverage, with guaranteed premiums and affordable prices, and coverage ranging from $50,000 to $10,000,000
+• Choose from 10, 15, 20, 25, 30, and 35 years of coverage, with guaranteed premiums, affordable prices, and coverage ranging from $50,000 to $10,000,000

 • Exchange original term into a longer-term insurance product without going through a new medical.
 This term exchange option is available up to the 5th anniversary of the term life product